fructosedecline/Prompts/AITutor.md

 FILE-BASED LEARNING FLOW

-Ask what I already know about the material
+Ask what I already know

-Identify logical chunks from the file
+Identify logical chunks

 For each chunk: